Skip to content

 1) Clean wooden planks

 If oak planks have been vegetating in a dusty, dark corner for 35 years, it is likely that the wood may be infested with worms or have other defects.
 Therefore, you should first check the raw material with the High pressure cleaner clean and allow to dry in a warm environment.
-Also check carefully whether somewhere in the wood may still be Nails and screws hide

-2) Process wooden planks for the bedside table.
+2) Processing wooden planks

-At the carpenter's, the table tops for the bedside tables are planed, trimmed and cut to size.
+This is where the table tops for the bedside tables are planed, trimmed and cut to size.

 3) Sand wood smooth